Configure HTTPS on an Azure Front Door (classic) custom domain

 For more information about CNAME records, see Create the CNAME DNS record.

-If your CNAME record is in the correct format, DigiCert automatically verifies your custom domain name and creates a dedicated certificate for your domain name.
-DigitCert doesn't send you a verification email and you don't need to approve your request.
+If your CNAME record is correct, DigiCert automatically verifies your custom domain and creates a dedicated certificate.
 The certificate is valid for one year and autorenews before it expires.
 Continue to Wait for propagation.

 Note